| trains are rerouted via the in both directions between Roosevelt Av and W 4 St

 The 83-year-old 53 St tubes, which carry and (weekday only) trains under the East River between Lexington Av-53 St in Manhattan and Court Sq-23 St in Queens, were heavily damaged as a result of the waters that surged into the system during the unprecedented 2012 Superstorm Sandy weather event.
 More than 500,000 gallons of salt water invaded the mile-long tubes, damaging cables, track, and signals.

 Like the Greenpoint, Montague and Cranberry tubes, it was temporary repair work that permitted the 53 St tubes safe return to service soon after the storm.
 However, an exhaustive examination of systems and components determined that the facility was in need of significant permanent repair, upgrade, and fortification against future storms.
 This vital project is part of an overall multi-year effort to fix and fortify MTA assets damaged during Sandy.
-This weekend work on the 53 St Tubes will continue in 2016 with the goal of substantial completion by February, 2017.
+This weekend work will reach substantial completion by February, 2017.

 While not expected, dates are subject to change.